Halloween Crafts & Cleaning Hacks

-So your kids begged and pleaded to carve their own pumpkins this year.
-And with your help, they achieved their perfect design and may have even named their pumpkin because of how proud they were.
-The last thing you need is for their jack-o-lanterns to start rotting away prematurely, or for squirrels to begin tearing it apart stem from stem.
+Your kids begged and pleaded to carve their own pumpkins this year.
+And with your help, they achieved their perfect design — maybe they even named their pumpkin because of how proud they were.
+The last thing you need is for their jack-o-lantern to rot prematurely or for squirrels to begin tearing it apart.
 To prevent rot and keep critters away, coat the inside and outside of jack-o-lanterns with a mixture of white vinegar and water.
-This solution will temporarily preserve the pumpkin and stop wildlife from meddling with you and your children's creations.
+This solution will temporarily preserve the pumpkin and stop wildlife from meddling with your children's creations.

 3. Make a Witch’s Potion

-Kids are constantly learning things about the world -- and part of learning and growing is experimenting.
-They’ll start to test their parents to see what they can get away with and begin trying new foods to discover their favorites.
-During the Halloween season, kids will love to try out different crafts and activities.
-Your son may want to be a mad scientist and your daughter may want to be a witch brewing a special potion.
+Kids are constantly learning things about the world, and part of learning and growing is experimenting.
+They’ll start to test their parents to see what they can get away with and try new foods to discover their favorites.
+During the Halloween season, kids love to try out different crafts and activities.
+Your son may want to be a mad scientist and your daughter may want to be a witch, both of which brew special potions.
 Make their dreams come true by allowing them to discover the art of "potion-making."
-Here is a fun little experiment that you and your family can play with together:
+Here is a fun little experiment that you and your family can play together:

 - Get some test tubes

 - Put a teaspoon of baking soda inside each tube

 - Put a couple drops of food coloring into each tube